froggo-roggo/CS489_project/README.md

 ## 0> Purpose

 ### The purpose of this project is to emphasize the importance of "Web Accessibility".
-This project consists with 2 parts (the pop-up detector and the PleaseDoNotAccess.io)
+This project consists with a Chrome extension and a website. (the pop-up detector and the PleaseDoNotAccess.io)

 ## 1> Popup Detector